Thai king signs constitution, paving way for election

 BANGKOK: Thailand's king signed a new constitution in a ceremony on Thursday, an essential step towards holding an election that the military government has promised to restore democracy after a 2014 coup.

-In a nationwide broadcast, King Maha Vajiralongkorn was seen signing the constitution, giving it royal endorsement and setting in motion a process for Thailand's next general election, expected late next year.
+In a nationwide broadcast, King Maha Vajiralongkorn was seen signing the document, giving it royal endorsement and setting in motion a process for Thailand's next general election, expected late next year.

+"The constitution of the Kingdom of Thailand is promulgated," an officer with the Royal Scribes Bureau said at the ceremony, on behalf of the King.

+"May the Thai people be united in following and protecting the constitution to maintain democracy and their sovereignty."

 The constitution is now due to be published in the Royal Gazette, after which it becomes law.